This Stupid World

-This Stupid World is the 17th studio album by American indie rock band Yo La Tengo, released on February 10, 2023 by Matador Records.
-It was recorded and produced by the band in their studio space intermittently between 2020 and 2022 around the COVID-19 pandemic.
-This Stupid World has received highly positive reviews from critics for the lyrics and musicianship, and the album has been promoted with single releases and a concert tour.
+This Stupid World is the seventeenth studio album by American indie rock band Yo La Tengo, released on February 10, 2023 by Matador Records.
+It was recorded and produced by the band in their studio space intermittently between 2020 and 2022, during the COVID-19 pandemic and represents their first effort self-producing.
+This Stupid World has received highly positive reviews from critics for the lyrics and musicianship, with several reviewers commenting on how strong the release is decades into the band's career.
+The album has been promoted with three single releases and a concert tour that took the band worldwide, including playing several festival dates.

 Recording

-This Stupid World grew out of jams that the band wrote and recorded in their Hoboken, New Jersey studio space as part of their regular process of playing together, without the expectation of recording an album; these sessions began immediately before the COVID-19 pandemic, which caused the trio to pause recording for several months.
-Live performance commitments for the band were also canceled as they made these recordings, leading them to record This Stupid World until mid-March 2020, when they went to following COVID-19 restrictions.
-After performing a few live shows and their annual Hannukah series of performances, they returned to recording for this album in the last few days of 2021.
-The spontaneity of those holiday performances reinvigorated Yo La Tengo to return to experimenting in the studio and unlike 2020's We Have Amnesia Sometimes, the band recorded these sessions knowing they would be put to record, with multi-track recording and overdubs.
-The band initially wanted to release the album as soon as possible digitally via their long-time label Matador Records, but ended up missing a July 2022 deadline for autumn release and tinkered with the recordings and pushed back release to early 2023.
+This Stupid World grew out of jam sessions that the band wrote and recorded in their Hoboken, New Jersey, studio space as part of their regular process of playing together, without the expectation of recording an album.
+These sessions began immediately before the COVID-19 pandemic, which caused the trio to pause recording for several months.
+Live performance commitments for the band were also canceled, so the musicians recorded This Stupid World until mid-March 2020 and stopped to follow COVID-19 restrictions.
+After performing a few live shows and their annual Hanukkah series of performances later that year, they returned to recording for this album in the last few days of 2021.
+The spontaneity of those holiday performances reinvigorated Yo La Tengo to return to experimenting in the studio, and unlike 2020's We Have Amnesia Sometimes, the band recorded these sessions knowing they would be put to record, with multi-track recording and overdubs.
+The band initially wanted to release the album as soon as possible digitally via their long-time label Matador Records, but ended up missing a July 2022 deadline for autumn release and tinkered with the recordings, pushing back release to early 2023.

-The songs were written and recorded as instrumentals, with lyrics added in last and while the band has typically collaborated and used outside producers, they decided that their competence in the studio and experience as musicians did not require an external record producer or mixing engineer.
+The songs were written and recorded as instrumentals, with lyrics added later.
+While the band has typically collaborated and used outside producers, they decided that their competence in the studio and experience as musicians did not require an external record producer or mixing engineer.
 Bassist James McNew handled much of the recording and mixing duties, relying largely on live in-studio performance with minimal loops or overdubbing.
-He also reached out to fellow musician and former collaborator Jad Fair for advice on recording techniques.
-Prior to giving the recordings to mastering engineer Greg Calbi, the only other person involved in the recordings was horn player C. J. Camerieri, who provides French horn on two tracks.
+McNew's role in recording the band had expanded over the decade prior to this album, and he reached out to fellow musician and former collaborator Jad Fair for advice on recording techniques.
+This is the first Yo La Tengo album to not feature an outside producer.
+Prior to giving the recordings to mastering engineer Greg Calbi, the only other person involved in the recordings was C. J. Camerieri, who provides French horn on two tracks.
 Themes and moods on the recordings came up naturally, without any particular plan for a cohesive angle or intent.
-The album title is similarly up for interpretation and has no single meaning.
+The album title is similarly open to interpretation and has no single meaning.